zbalkan/zbalkan.github.io/_posts/2025-04-22-wazuh-duckdb-threat-hunting.md

 - It’s portable, maintainable, and fast enough for real work

 This isn’t a replacement for a SIEM or a data lake — but for many teams, it’s the most practical, cost-effective way to unlock their archived logs for threat hunting and investigations.

+You can move one more step ahead, and convert the logs to [Parquet](https://duckdb.org/docs/stable/data/parquet/overview.html) format with DuckDB.
+Since Parquet files are compressed during conversion, you do not need a second step.
+That would allow indexing, so you can get faster `SELECT` queries.
+You can even make use of Parquet encryption.
+It is based on your creativity and hands-on experience.
+See [this discussion](https://github.com/duckdb/duckdb/discussions/6478) initiated by [Mark Litwintschik](https://tech.marksblogg.com/) for faster conversions